eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 6. Finally, the User will activate a PID before they can use it; see [Section 6.6.2.6](#6626-user-activates-the-pid).

-More detailed requirements for the issuance process of PIDs and attestations, for instance regarding the issuance protocol, are included in [Topic 10] and [Topic 23].
+More detailed requirements for the issuance process of PIDs and attestations, for instance regarding the issuance protocol, are included in [Topic 10/23](./annexes/annex-2/annex-2-high-level-requirements.md#a2310-topic-10---issuing-a-pid-or-attestation-to-a-wallet-unit).

 ##### 6.6.2.2 Wallet Unit authenticates the PID Provider or Attestation Provider